kristian/litfass/README.md

 $ npm root -g
 ```

-In the `litfass` directory you'll find a `/config` sub-folder containing a `default.yaml` configuration file.
+In the `litfass` directory you'll find a `config` sub-folder containing a `default.yaml` configuration file.
 The configuration is explained in the YAML file.
 Check out the [config package](https://www.npmjs.com/package/config) for more details on the configuration formats supported.
+Copy the `default.yaml` to a config folder from where you execute Litfaß to create an own configuration.

 The following settings are available in the configuration file: